Isis: Relationships with other deities

 More than a dozen Egyptian deities were worshipped outside Egypt in Hellenistic and Roman times in a series of interrelated cults, though many were fairly minor.
 Of the most important of these deities, Serapis was closely connected with Isis and often appeared with her in art, but Osiris remained central to her myth and prominent in her rituals.
 Temples to Isis and Serapis sometimes stood next to each other, but it was rare for a single temple to be dedicated to both.
 Osiris, as a dead deity unlike the immortal gods of Greece, seemed strange to Greeks and played only a minor role in Egyptian cults in Hellenistic times.
 In Roman times he became, like Dionysus, a symbol of a joyous afterlife, and the Isis cult increasingly focused on him.
 Horus, often under the name Harpocrates, also appeared in Isis's temples as her son by Osiris or Serapis.
 He absorbed traits from Greek deities such as Apollo and served as a god of the sun and of crops.
 Another member of the group was Anubis, who was linked to the Greek god Hermes in his Hellenized form Hermanubis.
 Isis was also sometimes said to have learned her wisdom from, or even be the daughter of, Thoth, the Egyptian god of writing and knowledge, who was known in the Greco-Roman world as Hermes Trismegistus.

 Isis also had an extensive network of connections with Greek and Roman deities, as well as some from other cultures.
 She was not fully integrated into the Greek pantheon, but she was at different times equated with a variety of Greek mythological figures, including Demeter, Aphrodite, or Io, a human woman who was turned into a cow and chased by the goddess Hera from Greece to Egypt.
 The cult of Demeter was an especially important influence on Isis's worship after its arrival in Greece.
 Isis's relationship with women was influenced by her frequent equation with Artemis, who had a dual role as a virgin goddess and a promoter of fertility.
 Because of Isis's power over fate, she was linked with the Greek and Roman personifications of fortune, Tyche and Fortuna.
-At Byblos in Phoenicia in the second millennium BCE, Hathor had been worshipped as a form of the local goddess Baalat Gebal; Isis gradually replaced Hathor there in the course of the first millennium BCE.
+At Byblos in Phoenicia in the second millennium BCE, Hathor had been worshipped as a form of the local goddess Baalat Gebal.
+Isis gradually replaced Hathor there in the course of the first millennium BCE and became syncretized with another goddess from the region, Astarte.
 In Noricum in central Europe, Isis was syncretized with the local tutelary deity Noreia, and at Petra she may have been linked with the Arab goddess al-Uzza.
 The Roman author Tacitus said Isis was worshipped by the Suebi, a Germanic people living outside the empire, but he may have mistaken a Germanic goddess for Isis because, like her, the goddess was symbolized by a ship.